 Allender explores the dynamics of and the damage caused by sexual abuse upon both men and women.
-He also offers a section entitled, “Prerequisites for Growth” and encourages survivors to pursue healing and hope for their wounded heart.
+He writes to encourage survivors to pursue healing and hope.
 There is also a companion workbook, available in paperback and for Kindle.

 8. I Said No!
 A Kid-to-Kid Guide to Keeping your Private Parts Private by Kimberly and Zack King